MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/00-prerequisites.md

 ### Task 2: Attack Windows configured with the Azure Monitor Agent (AMA)

-In this task, you will perform attacks on a host with the Security Events connector configured and Sysmon configured.
+In this task, you'll perform attacks on a host with the Security Events connector configured and Sysmon configured.

 1. Select the `AZWIN01` virtual machine you created earlier.

-1. In the left menu scroll down to **Operations** and select **Run command**
+1. In the left navigation menu, scroll down to **Operations** and select **Run command**

 1. On the **Run command** pane, select **RunPowerShellScript**